 In general, anytime you experience unexpected vaginal bleeding, consult your doctor.
 Whether or not vaginal bleeding is normal depends on your age and the circumstances.

-You should contact your doctor in the following situations:
+Contact your doctor in the following situations:

 - Postmenopausal women not taking hormone therapy should see a doctor if they experience vaginal bleeding.